prowler-cloud/prowler/README.md

 - Get a direct colorful or monochrome report
 - A HTML, CSV, JUNIT, JSON or JSON ASFF (Security Hub) format report
-- Send findings directly to Security Hub
+- Send findings directly to the Security Hub
 - Run specific checks and groups or create your own
 - Check multiple AWS accounts in parallel or sequentially
 - Get an inventory of your AWS resources